Bhoot – Part One: The Haunted Ship: Critical reception

 Namrata Joshi of The Hindu wrote that the film "floats along swimmingly and perches promisingly well at the interval till the curse of the second half gets to afflict it severely."
 Ronak Kotecha of The Times of India gave the film 2.5 stars out of 5 stating that the film "isn’t convincing enough to make your wait worth it.
 For a horror film, ‘Bhoot Part One the Haunted Ship’ falls short of sending chills down your spine.
 At best, it can give you a few spooks."
 Udita Jhunjhunwala of Firstpost also gave it 2.5 stars adding : "The parallels between Prithvi’s trauma and the tragedy onboard the Sea Bird are far from subtle and that is Bhoot’s greatest loss – it floats but does not find its emotional anchor in the deep and haunting impact of personal loss and regret."

 Shalini Langer of gave it 1.5 stars out of 5 and stated that "Vicky Kaushal is the saving grace of this horror film."
 Writing in Hindustan Times, Monika Rawal Kukreja described the film as "The best you can say about Bhoot is that it is not outrageously funny as some of Ram Gopal Varma’s big-screen outings, but does unintentionally crack you up at many places."

 Vibha Maru of India Today gave it 1 star out of 5 and called it "mind-numbingly boring."

+Franchise

+Karan Johar's Dharma Productions acquired the rights of Ram Gopal Varma's Bhoot film franchise (including Bhoot (2003) and Bhoot Returns (2012)).
+Bhoot – Part One: The Haunted Ship (2020) was intended to be the first part of a trilogy franchise.